 Introduction

 Within and around cells, materials are constantly being shipped one way or another across membranes.
 At any given moment, a particular substance may transport from one side of the membrane to the other side.
-We all know this transport is very important to the cell function.
-The disorder of transport system in the cell will cause many diseases, such as Wilson Disease.
-Cellular transport contains many different kinds of process, such as diffusion, active transport and so on.
-However, exocytosis and endocytosis are the most essential part of the cellular transport system.
+This transport is very important to cellular function, and the disorder of transport system in the cell causes many diseases, such as Wilson Disease.
+Cellular transport contains many different kinds of process, such as diffusion, active transport and electron carriers However, exocytosis and endocytosis are the most essential part of the cellular transport system.

 Exocytosis is the durable, energy-consuming process by which a cell directs the contents of secretory vesicles out of the cell membrane and into the extracellular space.
 The membrane-bound vesicles contain soluble proteins will be secreted to extracellular environment, membrane proteins and lipids will be sent to the cell membrane.
 There are basically five steps for the exocytosis, which are Vesicle trafficking, Vesicle tethering, Vesicle docking, Vesicle priming and Vesicle fusion.

 Endocytosis is an energy-using process by which cells absorb molecules (such as proteins) by engulfing them.
 It is used by all cells of the body because most substances large polar molecules that cannot pass through the cell membrane.
 Endocytosis is more widely used than exocytosis in the cells.
-We can divided endocytosis into four subtyped category, which are clathrin-mediated endocytosis, non-clathrin-mediated endocytosis, Macropinocytosis and Phagocytosis.
+Endocytosis can be divided into four different subtypes: clathrin-mediated endocytosis, non-clathrin-mediated endocytosis, macropinocytosis and Phagocytosis.
 Clathrin-mediated and non-clathrin-mediated endocytosis are involved in the receptors on the cell membrane pathway.
-Macropinocytosis means form a pocket in the cell membrane, then form a pocket filled with extracellular fluid and molecules.
-Phagocytosis is the process by which cells bind and internalize particulate matter larger than around 0.75 µm in diameter.
+Macropinocytosis is the process of forming a pocket in the cellular membrane which then fills with extracellular fluid and molecules.
+Phagocytosis is the process by which cells bind and internalize particulate matter larger than around 0.75 µm in diameter via the usage of vesicles.

 Exocytosis and endocytosis can be involved in the same cell in the same pathway.
-We know synapse is very important for the human body, especially for the signal transmission in the neuron system.
-Exocytosis and endocytosis are the most important process in the vesicles containing neuron-transmitters release in the pre-synapse, which are responsible for the signal transmission in the synaptic junction.
-Specifically, during the neuron-transmitters release process, first thing happen is that the vesicles fusion to the cell membrane in the pre-synapse, second thing happen is that the fusion part re-sealed, then get back into the cytoplasm.
-So endocytosis happened after exocytosis in the same process.
-Therefore, exocytosis and endocytosis are tightly relative to each other.
+One example is in the synaptic signaling pathway.
+Synapses are very important for the human body, especially for the signal transmission in the neuron system.
+Exocytosis and endocytosis are the most important processes in the vesicles containing neuron-transmitters release in the pre-synapse, which are responsible for the signal transmission in the synaptic junction.
+Specifically, during the neuron-transmitters release process, the first step is the fusion of the vesicle to the membrane in the pre-synapse, while the second step is the re-sealing of the vesicle after releasing the signaling molecule (is this phrase right?), and the third and final step is the return of the vesicle to the cytoplasm.
+Thus, endocytosis occurs after exocytosis in the same pathway.
+Therefore, exocytosis and endocytosis are tightly related to each other.
+However, the full extent of this relationship is not understood.
+We therefore propose to utilize new methods to more fully investigate this relationship.

-We know exocytosis and endocytosis have the tightly association between each other, however, we don’t quite understand the full sight of the association between them.
-Therefore, we develop the method trying to find the core proteins in exocytosis, endocytosis and either exocytosis or endocytosis.
-Because of the limitation of the kegg database, we couldn’t set up the proteins network both in exocytosis and endocytosis.